Conceptual Modelling as Design Method: From Ecological Interface Design to Service Systems

 Concept Modelling as Method: A Definition

-Hierarchical structuring: Organising concepts into hierarchical relationships - from abstract purposes through general functions to specific capabilities and concrete forms.
+Hierarchical structuring follows: organising concepts into hierarchical relationships - from abstract purposes through general functions to specific capabilities and concrete forms.
+This phase draws directly on the abstraction hierarchy framework described earlier, using the principle of means-ends relationships to structure concepts vertically.

 As Miller and Rusnock (2024) note in their recent work on integrating human and artificial intelligence through systems design: "A Concept Map is a diagram that shows the relationships between concepts, usually items, ideas, or information.
 For our context, the concept map displays the key activities, actors, and outcomes that fulfil a particular high-level goal.
 The connections between these concepts are linking phrases that describe the relationship between the concepts.
 Overall, the Concept Map(s) identifies: (1) The cognitive work required to achieve the key outcomes, (2) the outcomes that the system needs to achieve, and (3) the interactions and overlaps that occur between concept map entities".